Analysis | Post-Trump, his party and his favorite network have to figure out their relationship with reality

 This split between a reality-adjacent network hoping to maintain its grip on Trump’s base and upstarts who reject the need to dwell in the literal mirrors an apparent divide in the party itself.

-Beyond Trump, one of the more prominent voices to emerge from the 2020 election is that of Rep.-elect Majorie Taylor Greene (R-Ga.).
-After winning the Republican primary in Georgia’s 14th district, she coasted to election, despite a demonstrated history of both sharing conspiracy theories and explicitly advocating for QAnon.
+Beyond Trump, one of the more prominent voices to emerge from the 2020 election is that of Rep.-elect Marjorie Taylor Greene (R-Ga.).
+After winning the Republican primary in Georgia’s 14th District, she coasted to election, despite a demonstrated history of both sharing conspiracy theories and explicitly advocating for QAnon.
 Since winning, she’s spread false claims about coronavirus restrictions in D.C., among other things.

-Greene was elected in part because she, like Trump, was willing to embrace clearly false claims which were bouncing around in the right-media news universe and on social media.
+Greene was elected in part because she, like Trump, was willing to embrace clearly false claims, which were bouncing around in the right-wing media news universe and on social media.
 Like the president, she understands that many Republican voters are more interested in the cultural fight than the political one.
-Just as One America News understands that there's a market for completely invented claims which Fox, still tethered to key aspects of reality, won't embrace.
+Just as One America News understands that there’s a market for completely invented claims which Fox, still tethered to key aspects of reality, won’t embrace.

 The problem is that it's often psychologically easier to believe the nonsense.
 If you've lost an election, it's nicer to insist that it was stolen from you, no matter how bad the loss.
 If you're committed to the idea that Trump is unfailing, it's easier to accept his unfounded assertions about rampant fraud.